Tucson Transit History

 • Public transportation is a vital link for the more than 51 million Americans with disabilities.

-• 37 million individuals living at or below the poverty line often rely on public transportation because they are unable to afford their own vehicle.
+• 37 million individuals living at or below the poverty line often rely on public transportation because they are unable to afford their own vehicles.

 • 10 million Americans use public transportation to get to work every day, with even more using transit on a less frequent basis.